Customer Service Resume Example

 Resume Sections To Include

 Potential employers will likely be looking for specific information on your customer service resume, such as your past experience, your education, and your hard and soft skills.
-Here’s how to share that information effectively:
+Here’s some examples how to share that information effectively:

 Name and Contact Information